ucsb-cs148-f21/project-t10-animelist/docs/DESIGN.md

 # Anime List Design Doc

 ## 1. Preamble

 This document will provide an overview of the system architecture for our application.

 Although this document is formatted as Markdown, it contains diagrams that will not be rendered by GitHub.
-So we will maintain a PDF copy of this document [here.](https://github.com/ucsb-cs148-f21/project-t10-animelist/blob/main/team/DESIGN.pdf)
+So we will maintain a PDF copy of this document [here.](https://github.com/ucsb-cs148-f21/project-t10-animelist/blob/main/docs/DESIGN.pdf)

-## 2. Background and Motivation
+## 2. Background

+Our application provides a platform for anime viewers who are interested in maintaining a collection of the series they've watched and are currently watching.
+Some of the basic features for this type of application include adding entries to a list, setting a status (e.g. plan to watch, currently watching, watched) for each one, and adding a rating for each one.

+There are already some very capable sites that fulfill this purpose, such as MyAnimeList (MAL) and Anilist.
+We plan to differentiate ourselves from these existing offerings by catering to a more "power-user" group of users

+## 3. UX Considerations

-WIP
+WIP section

-## 3. High-Level Architecture
+## 4. High-Level Architecture

 ```mermaid
 flowchart LR